Wakefield Council services affected by coronavirus

 Please note this is a rapidly changing situation so please check regularly for updates.
 Thank you.

-Please browse our new provision or contact us for advice.
+Our Team is available to take your enrolments and offer advice and guidance so if you are a new learner or are thinking about doing some learning while in lockdown, then please browse our new brochure which will be delivered to your door from 4th January 2021 or just contact us for advice.
 We are available to support you in finding the right course to help you to enhance your existing skills or for you to learn new ones.

 Allotments, Castles, Leisure venues, Libraries, Markets, Museums

 There may be changes in keeping with government guidelines.
 Please click on the links below for updated information.

 Bin collections and household waste recycling centres

 Bin collections will continue as normal.
 Household Waste Recycling Centres will remain open for essential rubbish.

 Please check our web page for further details.

 Burial and Cremation services